Press Releases

 Avangrid is one of the nation’s largest renewable energy operators, with 8.7 GW of installed capacity.

 About Avangrid: Avangrid, Inc. is a leading energy company in the United States working to meet the growing demand for energy for homes and businesses across the nation through service, innovation, and continued investments by expanding grid infrastructure and energy generation projects.
-Avangrid has offices in Connecticut, New York, Massachusetts, Maine and Oregon, including operations in 24 states with approximately $47 billion in assets, and has two primary lines of business: networks and renewables.
-Through its networks business, Avangrid owns and operates eight electric and natural gas utilities, serving more than 3.3 million customers in New York and New England and in 2024.
-Through its renewables business, Avangrid owns and operates more than 75 energy generation facilities across the United States producing over 9GW of power for over 2.2 million customers.
-Avangrid employs approximately 8,000 people and has been recognized by JUST Capital as one of the JUST 100 companies – a ranking of America’s best corporate citizens in 2025 for the fifth consecutive year.
-The company was named among the World’s Most Ethical Companies in 2024 for the sixth consecutive year by the Ethisphere Institute.
-Avangrid is a member of the group of companies controlled by Iberdrola, S.A.
+Avangrid has corporate offices in Connecticut, New York, Massachusetts, Maine, and Oregon, and operations across 25 states with approximately $50 billion in assets.
+Avangrid owns and operates seven electric and natural gas utilities, serving more than 3.4 million customers in New York and New England.
+It also owns and operates nearly 100 energy generation facilities across the United States with a capacity of more than 11 Gigawatts, enough to power over 3 million homes.
+Avangrid employs approximately 8,500 people and was named among the World’s Most Ethical Companies in 2026 for the eighth consecutive year by the Ethisphere Institute.
+Avangrid is a member of the Iberdrola Group.
 For more information, visit www.avangrid.com.

 About Iberdrola: Iberdrola is one of the world's biggest energy companies and a leader in renewables, spearheading the energy transition to a low carbon economy.
 The group supplies energy to almost 100 million people in dozens of countries.
 With a focus on renewable energy, smart networks and smart solutions for customers, Iberdrola’s main markets include Europe (Spain, the United Kingdom, Portugal, France, Germany, Italy and Greece), the United States, Brazil, Mexico and Australia.
 The company is also present in growth markets such as Japan, Taiwan, Ireland, Sweden and Poland, among others.